optimiser4/websitecategorizationapi/README.md

 Article extractors play an important role if you want to build [free url categorization database](https://www.alpha-quantum.com/blog/url-database/url-database/).

+## Dealing with webpages that contain only images

+When classifier encounters a website which consists only of images, with no relevant text, then it uses [image to text api](https://ocrapi.io/) to first extract text from images and then classify it.

+We also handle duplicate domains by using [reverse check of domains sharing same IP](https://reverseiplookupapi.com/).

 ## Conclusion

 Natural language processing and machine learning both heavily rely on website classification.
 It has numerous applications in a variety of fields, such as cybersecurity and online store categorizations.